stfnhmplr/homebridge-synology/README.md

 # Homebridge-Synology
-homebridge-plugin for using Synology Diskstations with Apple-Homekit.
+homebridge-plugin.
+Control your Synology Diskstation with Apple-Homekit.

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-synology) and should be installed "globally" by typing: